 FDA-AACR Regulatory Science and Policy Workshop

-Pallavi Mishra-Kalyani, PhD, Team Leader, Division of Biometrics V, Office of Biostatistics, Center for Drug Evaluation and Research, U.S. Food and Drug Administration
+Nicole J. Gormley, MD, acting director, Division of Hematologic Malignancies 1, Office of Oncologic Diseases, Center for Drug Evaluation and Research, U.S. Food and Drug Administration

 Paul G. Kluetz, MD, deputy director, Oncology Center of Excellence, U.S. Food and Drug Administration